ehsanyousefzadehasl/PyDS/README.md

 Read about specific paths and cycle like eulerian and hamiltonian ones.
 I will add them in next commits.
 ## Case Studies in Algorithms
 ### Shortest Path Problem
+The shortest path in a weighted graph (graph that its edges has weights) is the path that the sum of the edges is as small as possible.
+In a unweighted graph, the shortest path would just be the one with the fewest number of edges.
+The solution to the shortest path problem an unweighted graph is just actually a Breadth First Search.
+With BFS, you start at one node and visit the closest node first, slowly moving out to more distant nodes untill you find the one that you were looking for.
+When there is no weights, you just want to find the path with the least number of edges.
+#### Dijkstra's Algorithm
+It is a solution to the shortest path problem for weighted undirected graphs.